adap/flower/doc/source/how-to-authenticate-supernodes.rst

     flower-client-app client:app
         --root-certificates certificates/ca.crt
         --server 127.0.0.1:9092
-        --authentication-keys ./keys/client_credentials ./keys/client_credentials.pub
+        --auth-supernode-private-key keys/client_credentials
+        --auth-supernode-public-key keys/client_credentials.pub

-The :code:`--authentication-keys` flag expects two arguments: a path to the node's private key file and a path to the node's public key file.
+The :code:`--auth-supernode-private-key` flag expects a path to the node's private key file and the :code:`--auth-supernode-public-key` flag expects a path to the node's public key file.
 For development purposes, you can generate a private and public key pair using :code:`ssh-keygen -t ecdsa -b 384`.

 Security notice